 The Block’s Sticks and Wombat have given their garden an edge this week with a small space swimming pool that didn’t break the bank.

-The innovative pair opted for a container swimming pool, saving both time and money.
-At around 2.4m in height and width, and anywhere from 6-12m in length, a converted shipping container can be an easy solution if you’re looking for a portable, low-cost swimming pool that will fit into almost any backyard.
+The innovative pair opted for a shipping container swimming pool design, saving both time and money.
+At around 2.4m in height and width, and anywhere from 6-12m in length, a converted shipping container can be an easy solution if you’re looking for a portable, low-cost swimming pool design that will fit into almost any backyard in Melbourne and beyond.
 Container pools (like converted shipping container home offices, bars and pop-up stores) are hot right now, providing raw style and industrial edge.

 Container swimming pools are just one option, however, with other small-space solutions available including freeform pools (which can be made to fit a variety of spaces), courtyard-sized pools, plunge pools and swim spas.
 Above and semi-ground pools are another traditional, affordable option for Australian homes.

 Container swimming pools may seem an easy and attractive choice in comparison to in-ground pools, but careful consideration should still be given before installing one.
-Planning permission, soundness of structure, depth, water-tightness and plumbing are just some considerations.
-Consider whether any landscaping of your backyard will be required to accommodate a pool and make yourself aware of pool fence regulations.
+Planning permission, soundness of structure, design, depth, water-tightness and plumbing are just some considerations.
+Consider whether any landscaping of your backyard will be required to accommodate a pool and make yourself aware of whether shipping container pools need a fence in your local council area.
 Contact a specialist such as Shipping Container Pools and your local council for advice.